Firesphere/silverstripe-partial-userforms/Readme.md

 The partials are stored and removed when the form is finished.

+# Installation

+`composer require firesphere/partialuserforms`

+# Usage

+Partial form submissions are stored in the database and visible on the forms in the CMS.

+A daily export of the partial submissions can be acquired by checking the checkbox on the form and setting the configuration in the Settings

+# Requirements

+- UserDefinedForms 5+
+- SilverStripe Recipe CMS 1+
+- QueuedJobs 4+

+## Dev requirements

+- PHPUnit
+- Immediate exception printer
+- PHP CodeSniffer

+# Benefits

+With Partial forms, partial submissions are available to CMS users, to see how far a visitor got through the form and optionally make a call to the user, asking why they gave up.

+# Further improvements

+- Save the partial form to LocalStorage, to enable pre-filling of forms
+- JS test coverage

 # Actual license

 This module is published under BSD 3-clause license, although these are not in the actual classes, the license does apply: